MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/associate-query-parameter-report-parameter-report-builder.md

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

-  When you define a dataset query that contains a query variable, the query command is parsed.
+  In a Power BI paginated report, when you define a dataset query that contains a query variable, the query command is parsed.
 For each query variable, a corresponding dataset parameter and report parameter are created.
 The dataset parameter points to the report parameter.
 This enables a user to enter a value that passes directly to the query.
 Each time you edit the query command, the same process takes place.

  If you rename a report parameter that is bound to a query parameter, you need to manually link the query parameters to the renamed report parameter by using the procedure in this topic.